just-lagger/Poke-Showcase-Dex/Product_brief.md

 1. The largest pokemon is determined by a hidden score, only visible when entering the contest.
 You have no way of knowing which ones to keep in your limited storage.
 2. **Slots are scarce and sticky.** You can only have 5 Pokémon entered across all showcases at once, with no way to withdraw.
 A bad entry locks up a slot for the entire event.
 3. **Winning has a cost.** First-place winners are barred from re-entering that species' showcase for the next two events — so a player who wins with their *only* good candidate has no backup ready.
+4. **Limited storage.** There's a finite amount of Pokémon that you can have with upgrades requiring real money.
+Holding onto low value hurts the bottom line.

 Net effect: players enter blind, waste slots on uncompetitive Pokémon, and get caught flat-footed after a win.
 The app's job is to move the "is this any good?" decision *before* the slot commitment, using nothing but a screenshot.

+---

+## The Player
+I'm building this for the core to hardcore player.
+These players spend hours in the game, min-maxing where possible.
+The end goal of winning 100 Showcases is a rare Pikachu variant.

+---

+## Competition
+- Existing tools exist but require manual entry on a websites, which takes time.
+- CalcyIV - another overlay app that will provide the estimate range however it does not provide sorting or management of showcases.
+- Pokemon Go itself provides this feature during showcases for the selected types.
+Should they ever release this as persistent feature then this app has no use.

+---

+## Success
+Primary: This tool is a learning experience for me, success is measured in a 0-1 launch in the store.
+Secondary: User Engagement - steady growth of users

 ---